Avada Forms Email Notification Placeholders

 Reply To Email

-With this field, you can add the email address of the person submitting the form, so you can easily reply to the email, and it will be sent to right place.
-Otherwise the reply would be going to the address in the Sender Email field, which if left empty is wordpress@sitename.com.
+With this field, you can add the email address of the person submitting the form, so you can easily reply to the email, and it will be sent to the right place.
+Otherwise, the reply would go to the address in the Sender Email field, which, if left empty, is wordpress@sitename.com

-The Email Reply to has a specific format you must use for it to work.
-This is not Avada specific, rather it’s a WordPress convention.
-The format to use is [text_field] <[email_address]>.
+The email reply must use a specific format for it to work.
+This is not Avada– specific; rather, it’s a WordPress convention.
+The format to use is [text_field] [email_address].

-So, for this example, I will use the First Name field and the Email Address field as such: [first_name] <[email_address]>
+So, for this example, we use the First Name field and the Email Address field as such: [first_name] [email_address]

 All Fields Placeholder

-By default, the default message will be sent with all form fields added, as we will see below.
-But in the Email Message field, you can also use any placeholders, as well as the [all_fields] placeholder, which provides a large variety of options to customize the data in the email notification.
+By default, the message will be sent with all form fields included, as shown below.
+In the Email Message field, you can also use placeholders, including [all_fields], which provides a wide range of options for customizing the data in the email notification.

 Submitting The Form